magomezh/Mission_to_Mars-Web_Scraping/README.md

 * Visited the [Mars Weather twitter Account](https://twitter.com/marswxreport?lang=en), and scraped the latest weather tweet from the page.
 * Visited the [Mars Facts webpage](https://space-facts.com/mars/) and use Pandas to scrape the table containing facts about the planet (i.e. Diameter, Mass, etc.)
 * Visited the [USGS Astrogeology site](https://astrogeology.usgs.gov/search/results?q=hemisphere+enhanced&k1=target&v1=Mars) to obtain high resolution images for each of Mar's hemispheres.

+* Files:
-* scrape_mars.py
+    - scrape_mars.py
         - Created a function called scrape that executes all of the scraping code, and returns one Python dictionary containing all of the scraped data.
-* app.py
+    - app.py
         - Created a route called /scrape that imports scrape_mars.py script and call the scrape function.
         - Created a root route / that will query the Mongo database and pass the mars data into an HTML template to display the data.
 * index.html
     - Created to hold the mars data dictionary, and to display all of the data in the appropriate HTML elements.
 * On the top heading of the HTML main page clicking the "Scrape New Data" button will scrape all the data, and render the information.